Frost Children: Production style and influences

 Frost Children's style has been described as hyperpop and glitchcore, but often includes elements of synth pop, punk rock, electro punk, hardstyle, and screamo.
 They have been compared to the 2010s indie sleaze aesthetic, and take heavy influence from the internet and meme culture.
-The group reject the barriers of genre to an extent, aside from punk.
+The group has said their music is EDM or punk, but they generally reject the barriers of genre.
 Their lyrics contain themes of alienation and gender dysphoria.

 In childhood, the pair became interested in emo music through watching YouTube on their father's desktop computer, including the bands The Fray and Say Anything.
 They have stated other early influences from genres such as EDM and dubstep, having listened to Deadmau5 and Skrillex together during their childhood, as well as shows from UKF Music and Ultra Music Festival.
 Later in life, Angel's influences included bedroom pop acts Alex G and Horse Jumper of Love.

 Community

 Several publications have referred to the "tight-knit community" fostered by the group, particularly via Discord and Instagram, with i-D identifying the group's fans as being made up of "music nerds, fashion kids and the hyper-online."
 The Face described the band's audience during their 2024 tour, writing that "kids with furry tails, SpongeBob merch and Pokémon backpacks rave[d] besides silver-haired indie rockers in weather-appropriate beanies and down jackets."